seanfw/genemapper/README.md

- A Matlab function to map the expression of genes onto the Human Connectome Project (HCP) average cortical surface (midthickness), and correlate with the HCP group average structural, functional, or graph-theory-derived maps (Froudist-wWals et al., 2023).
+ A Matlab function to map the expression of genes onto the Human Connectome Project (HCP) average cortical surface (midthickness), and correlate with the HCP group average structural, functional, or graph-theory-derived maps (Froudist-Walsh et al., 2023).

  Depends on Guillaume Flandin's gifti toolbox (included) http://www.artefact.tk/software/matlab/gifti/

  Inputs:

  	mygene        - gene name from the list genenames
                  (from the file genenames.mat)
                  Can be either a character array, such as 'DRD1'